Easter ESL Activities, Games and Worksheets

 ESL Easter Game - Speaking: Unscrambling, True or False, Guessing - Group and Pair Work - Intermediate (B1) - 30 minutes

-In this fun Easter game, students reorder words to make true or false statements about Easter and then take part in an Easter quiz to see who can correctly guess which statements are true and which are false.
+In this engaging Easter game, students reorder words to make true or false statements about Easter and then take part in an Easter quiz to see who can correctly guess which statements are true and which are false.
 In two groups, students look at the scrambled sentences on their worksheet and put the words in the correct order to create true or false Easter statements.
 Next, students pair up with someone from the other group and take it in turns to read the statements to their partner who guesses if they are true or false.
 For each correct guess, students put a tick.
 The student with the most correct guesses at the end of the game wins.

 Easter Fact or Fiction?
 Preview